Grievance Mechanism (GM) for PREPARE Ukraine Project, being implemented under World Bank Group support

 Such mechanisms shall:

-- Be linked to the General Grievance Mechanism of the PREPARE Ukraine Project;
+• Be linked to the PREPARE Ukraine Project-level Grievance Mechanism;

 The implementation of a multi-level Grievance Mechanism (GM) is a key element in ensuring transparency, accountability, and inclusivity for the PREPARE Ukraine Project and aligns with international best practices for environmental and social risk management.